ps4star/FSE/ref.md

 <br>1a.
 Types
 <br>1b.
 Comments
 <br>1c. @main and label ending
-2. FSE Functions
+2. Functions
 <br>2a. fcall
 <br>2b.
 External Functions
 <br>2c.
 Internal Functions
 <br>2d.
 Function Saving and Cache Commands
 <br>2e.
 Special Function Arguments
+3. Loops and Expansion Statements
-3. FSE Commands
+4. FSE Commands
-4. XSE Commands (what you're probably looking for)
+5. XSE Commands (what you're probably looking for)
-<br>4a. **(READ THIS BEFORE 4B AND 4C) Note About XSE Commands**
+<br>5a. **(READ THIS BEFORE 4B AND 4C) Note About XSE Commands**
-<br>4b.
+<br>5b.
 List of XSE Commands with Modified Syntax
-<br>4c.
+<br>5c.
 List of XSE Commands with Alternative Names
-5. List of all Special % Strings
+6. List of all Special % Strings
-6. Info/legal
+7. Info/legal

 A note about the format of this document: placeholder values will appear in parentheses (like this).
 Any time you see this, ignore the parentheses.
 FSE currently does not support them in any way, so please don't include them in real FSE code, or it will probably not compile.